 - Get screened for other sexually transmitted infections (STIs).
 STIs can cause serious health problems, even when they don’t cause symptoms.
 Using a condom during all sexual contact (anal, vaginal, or oral) can help prevent many STIs.

 - Have a TB (tuberculosis) test.
 You may be infected with TB and not know it.
 Undetected TB can cause serious illness, but it can be successfully treated if caught early.

 - Get help if you smoke cigarettes, drink too much alcohol, or use illegal drugs (such as methamphetamine), which can weaken your immune system.
-Find substance abuse treatment facilities near you.

 To avoid giving HIV to anyone else,

 - Tell your partner or partners about your HIV status before you have any type of sexual contact with them (anal, vaginal, or oral).